Priyank-sonawane/Priyank-sonawane/README.md

   *Ticketing Tool - JIRA| Confluence
   *DockerHub | GCR | ECR | Jfrog

+  NOTE : I have added some useful automated scripts in the private repositories for the infrastructural stack using AWS services deployments, please connect to know more about it.
+If anyone needs it, will be happy to share the codebase.

 - 💞️ I’m looking to collaborate on automating the manual process of taking backups of the buld databases which will contribute in disaster management and outages of cloud platform services.
 - 📫 You can reach out to me at :  sonawanepriyank@gmail.com

 <!---
 Priyank-sonawane/Priyank-sonawane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.